 Examination results may be released to the student’s employer.
-A student or member who tampers with or amends the official notice of examination result or transcript published by the Institute, or utters a document falsely purporting to be a true copy of such notice or transcript, will be subject to the penalties described in item 13 under the heading At the Examination Centre.
+A student or member who tampers with or amends the official notice of examination result or transcript published by the Institute, or utters a document falsely purporting to be a true copy of such notice or transcript, will be subject to the penalties described in Examinations Regulations.

 Honours standing will be granted in each subject 80% or more of the possible marks are obtained in the course, as well as on the final exam.

 A minimum of 60% of the possible marks must be obtained in order to receive a passing grade.
 A minimum of 55% must be obtained in the final examination by all classroom students and by distance learning/independent study students eligible for bonus marks.

 Y = 40–54% of the available marks